CSSS/git-tutorial/README.md

 * Free Github Micro Account (5 Private repositories.
 No one else can see your code)
 * $100 credit for DigitalOcean (Provides web hosting services).
 DigitalOcean's cheapest server costs $5/month.
 You can use the server for 20 months.
-* Free `.me` domain name for a year with Namecheap.

 ## Getting started with this repository
 ### Forking this repository